Online Eid Milan organised by Jamia Milia Islamia

 They exchanged greeting on Google Meet.

-Professor Najma Akhtar, the varsity' vice-chancellor, said, "Feeling of intense joy marks the festival of Eid-ul-Fitr celebrated after a month's fasting and acts of worship performed with a spirit of discipline."
+Professor Najma Akhtar, the varsity's vice-chancellor, said, "Feeling of intense joy marks the festival of Eid-ul-Fitr celebrated after a month's fasting and acts of worship performed with a spirit of discipline."

 Closed mosques, no hugs: Subdued Eid celebrations in India as Coronavirus grips nation